Artist's impression of Crows Nest Station entrance

 The station includes:

-- Kiss and ride and taxi bays on Clarke Street
+- new kiss and ride and taxi bays in close proximity to the station

 Access and entry